JamesRickards-Canada/Isogeny/README.md

 ## Installation
 1. git clone this repository

-2. Enter the folder and call "make".
-If your version of PARI/GP is not installed in the "default location", or you want to use this from Sage, see bullet point 1 of the "Sage incorporation" below.
+2. You need to know where the version of PARI/GP you want to use is installed.
+The default location is inside /usr/local, but this may change based on your Linux distro, or if you want to use it through SageMath.
+If you think it is installed in the default location, you can simply call "make".

+3. Otherwise, call "make setup" to search for the correct files.
+They are likely somewhere in /usr, but you can change this if not.
+If the program finds potential matches, it will ask you to confirm which files are correct, and saves them to "pari_loc.txt".
+Once this step completes, a call to "make" will compile the project!
+Modifying the program (e.g. via git pull) won't require redoing this setup, unless the version of PARI/GP or Sage you use changes.

-3. Call "gp isogeny" to start gp and load the methods. ?supersingular accesses the help
+4. Call "gp isogeny" to start gp and load the methods. ?supersingular accesses the help

-## Sage incorporation
-These are extra steps / changes required to use this inside Sage.

-1. Find where PARI/GP is installed in Sage (it's important to find this version, as it may differ in version number if you have it installed separately), i.e. the folder X where:
-   X/lib contains the file libpari.so;
-   X/lib/pari contains the file pari.cfg;
-   X/include/pari contains about 18 .h header files for PARI/GP.
-   On CoCalc, this is /ext/sage/default/local

-2. In the repository, make a file named "pariloc.txt" containing the path to X

-3. Call "make" from the terminal to build the project
+5. Call "make clean" to clean up the files created.

+## Sage integration
+You need to make sure that when you call "make setup", you find the version of PARI/GP installed with the version of Sage you are using.
+For example, on CoCalc, it should be in /ext/sage/VERSION/local.
+Once the project is built:

-4. Open Sage/Jupyter, and call gp.read('isogeny.gp') to load the methods
+1. Open Sage/Jupyter, and call gp.read('isogeny.gp') to load the methods

-5. To use the methods, the syntax is "g = gp.ssl_graph(101, [2, 3, 11])" (which computes the graph for p=103 and l=[2, 3, 11]).
+2. To use the methods, the syntax is "g = gp.ssl_graph(101, [2, 3, 11])" (which computes the graph for p=103 and l=[2, 3, 11]).
 Note that this returns a PARI/GP object, which you may have to modify a bit to use with other sage methods

-7. ?gp.supersingular accesses the help
+3. ?gp.supersingular accesses the help